What are the standards for the assessment of humanitarian competencies?

 The standards for the assessment of humanitarian competencies aim to improve the quality of assessment linked to humanitarian action and give people confidence in their ability to help communities who are vulnerable to or affected by crises.

-There are seven assessment provider standards, each with associated key actions.
-They provide criteria to measure the quality of assessment services that you are providing.
-You can use them as a basis for checking your performance and to guide improvements.
+The standards provide criteria to measure the quality of assessment of competencies for humanitarian action.
+You, the assessment provider, can use them as a basis for checking your performance and to guide improvements.

 Relevant assessment needs are identified

 - Standard 2 – Design